KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/datatransferobject/README.md

 Multiglom Sillitek develops the Product Management Suite PMS.
 For the last 20 years PMS had a monolithic architecture, which is currently being replaced with a distributed approach.
 The client module, which was previously an integrated part of PMS, now potentially sits in a different process running on a different node.

-In a first iteration remote interfaces have been added to all entities and the remaining logic remained the same.
-For some business objects (e.g. the _Customer_) a certain slowness has been discovered because of the traffic the simple remoting causes.
+In a first iteration remote interfaces have been added to all entities and the remaining logic stayed the same.
+For some business objects (e.g. the _Customer_) a certain slowness has been discovered because of the traffic this simple remote access approach causes.
 Latencies are piling up.

 ## Choice of Pattern
 In this scenario we want to apply the **Data Transfer Object Pattern** to create _an object that carries data between processes in order to reduce the number of method calls_ (Fowler).